vortexdeveloperlabs/Filter-Lock/docs/modes/SEO Passthrough.md

 [Developer notes](../for%20devs/modes/SEO%20Passthrough.md)

-Anything that can promote SEO that a search crawler looking for will be present, specifically only revealing things that are compatible with the search crawler.
-The search crawler will be detected by the UA.
-This includes niche things like the React routes, albiet without functionality present.
+To promote SEO, all necessary elements for search crawlers will be present and visible, while withholding any information that is not authorized for the crawler.
+This includes niche components such as React routes, although functionality will not be included.

+The search crawler is detected through its User Agent (UA).
+It is important to note that this process may open a new vector for detection.